 Pouring fuel on the flames of the climate emergency

 But that’s only part of the story.
 Before Teck was even operational, the writing was already on the wall.
 Just a few months after Trudeau’s cabinet greenlit the project, floodwaters raged across the Ottawa valley for the second year in a row.
-Thousands of people had to evacuate their homes, and when the waters finally subsided, many never returned, instead leaving the area in search of more stable ground.
+Thousands of people had to evacuate their homes, and when the waters finally subsided, many never returned, instead of leaving the area in search of more stable ground.
 That summer, both B.C. and Alberta declared wildfire emergencies earlier than ever before.
-It was a harbinger of 2021 and 2022, when fires like the 2019 Australia blazes and 2018 California fires engulfed western and northern Canada.
+It was a harbinger of 2021 and 2022 when fires like the 2019 Australia blazes and the 2018 California fires engulfed western and northern Canada.

 In the midst of these disasters, Trudeau and his cabinet defended their decision to pour fuel on the flames of the climate emergency by approving the Teck Frontier mine.
 It did not go well for them.

-Where’s the moral courage and integrity?
+Where’s moral courage and integrity?

 Stephen Guilbeault, up until then considered one of Quebec’s foremost environmentalists, watched his reputation and legacy go up in smoke.
 And at the COP26 United Nations Climate Summit, delegates from the Pacific Islands and from Indigenous communities around the world walked out of meetings with Environment Minister Jonathan Wilkinson to protest his government’s two-faced approach to climate change.

 Things didn’t get better from there.
 As climate disasters compounded, so too did outrage over the gap between Trudeau’s words on climate change and his actions.
 On a trip through Western Canada, Trudeau and his Deputy PM Chrystia Freeland faced protests at every stop as firefighters, Indigenous peoples and local communities joined massive climate strikes, outraged that the government continued to push fossil fuel expansion in the midst of a crisis.